-FRACTiLE Games is an independent one-man game developer based in Tampere, Finland.
+FRACTiLE Games is an independent hobbyist game developer from Tampere, Finland.

 A great and original idea, looking forward to this one!

 Thanks.
 You can download playable alpha demo right here on IndieDB (downloads), Desura or from game's website:

 The game expects all moving stuff like enemies to stay inside area formed by wall/floor/ceiling blocks.
 The level in question had a lot of enemies placed outside outer walls, which eventually caused problems when starting the level.